-9 - Resolving and Rebounding from Poor Choices
+8 - Resolving and Rebounding from Poor Choices

 Even when we know the standards for how to behave individually and in relationships, we often struggle to meet them.
 Our goal is always to strive for excellence, but perfection isn't possible.
-Our failures help us with learning humility, trusting in the mercy and forgiveness of God, asking for help, and learning new ways of speaking and acting.
-Our problems give us opportunities to strengthen our characters.
+Our failures help us with learning humility, trusting in the mercy and forgiveness of God, asking for help, making amends where appropriate, and learning new ways of speaking and acting.
+Our problems give us opportunities to strengthen our characters and make better choices the next time.

 The more effective we are at discerning our errors, addressing the issues, cleaning up whatever problems we have caused, forgiving ourselves, and being resilient in picking up and going on, the better.
-The longer we stay stuck in whatever poor choice we made and its consequences, the more difficult it will be to move forward.
-We become emotionally and mentally stuck in the past, and this influences future relationships or may even have us withdraw from having one.
+The longer we stay stuck in whatever poor choice we made and its consequences, the deeper the hole we will dig.
+We become emotionally and mentally stuck in the past, and this influences future relationships or may even have us withdraw from having them.
 Making efforts to resolve the past and resiliently go forward will empower us to have better relationships in the future.